opendocsg/slw-judgments-backfill/2018_SGHC_238/report.md

 _Second element: similarity between the Appellant’s and Respondent’s registered goods_

-68     In _Johnson & Johnson v Uni-Charm Kabushiki Kaisha (Uni-Charm Corp)_ [2007] 1 SLR(R) 1082 at [14], Tan Lee Meng J set out a list of factors relevant for the assessment of the similarity of goods and services, citing with approval _British Sugar Plc v James Robertson & Sons Ltd_ [1996] RPC 281:
+68     In _Johnson & Johnson v Uni-Charm Kabushiki Kaisha (Uni-Charm Corp)_ <span class="citation">[2007] 1 SLR(R) 1082</span> at [14], Tan Lee Meng J set out a list of factors relevant for the assessment of the similarity of goods and services, citing with approval _British Sugar Plc v James Robertson & Sons Ltd_ [1996] RPC 281:

  (a) the nature of the goods or services;